Berry and Potato Pathology

 Start Date: Fall 2022

-Alex Cornwall – Ph.D. student at WSU Pullman
+Alex Cornwall – PhD student (Pullman)

 Research Focus: Identifying Lactuca sp. with genetic barcoding and taxonomy and gene exploration of wild relatives of Lactuca sativa.